How Art Works

 These annual programs involve professional artists that engage directly with community members to explore ideas, identities and creative expression.
 All are free, but some activities may require pre-registration.

-Branscombe House Artist-in-Residence (year-round)
+Branscombe House Artist Residency (year-round)

 Engaging Artists in the Community (year-round)